franchesoni/research_reports/reports/on_features/on_features.md

 - **inference:** clustering can be done at different resolutions.
 Each resolution gives us a different distance mesh that could be combined.
 This way we can do clustering or other distance-based stuff

+## Minimum viable product (MVP) 2: gray-masks

+Say we have a network, starting or not from sam and trained on rectangles of different sizes and colors.
+What we would like to do is to create a grayscale image where the rectangles have different gray levels.
+The solution should be a simple operation mapping colors to grayscale.
+The main thing is that we don't really care how close the rectangles are in color space, but we always map them to be separate in luminance space.
+If we e consider 10 gray